 - Link to other relevant University accounts and actively follow them, rebroadcasting relevant info on your account/feed

 - Set time limits as part of your daily routine.
-Think about what tasks you’re not completing while using social media to help ensure your use of time is wise.

 Create a Social Media Communications Strategy